Research Faculty #36

 Contact Information

-My research interests intersect between evolutionary biology and molecular genetics.
-My lab’s research is in the areas of molecular evolution, genome evolution, and gene expression.
-We study how gene structures, expression patterns, regulation, alternative splicing, and functions evolve.
+My research interests intersect among molecular genetics, genomics, and molecular evolution.
+My lab’s research is in the areas of genome evolution, molecular evolution, and gene expression – transcriptomics.
+We study how gene expression patterns, regulation, alternative splicing, and functions evolve.
 We focus on genes duplicated by whole genome duplication (polyploidy) and other duplication mechanisms at different evolutionary time scales.
-We use molecular techniques and bioinformatics analyses of large sequence and expression data sets (RNA-seq) to test hypotheses and answer questions.
+We use molecular techniques and bioinformatics analyses of large sequence and expression data sets (RNA-seq – Illumina and PacBio) to test hypotheses and answer questions.

 Some of the major questions that we study include: